-Vital statistics: The largest student community in the UK with 27,996 undergrads at present and 39,953 students in total.
+Vital statistics: Boasting over 27,000 undergrads at present and 38,430 students in total.
 One of 24 Russell Group universities dedicated to the highest levels of academic excellence in teaching and research.
-Manchester has the highest number of lower-income students in the English Russell Group and the largest Students' Union.
+Manchester is in the top quartile for having one of the highest number of lower-income students in the English Russell Group and the largest Students' Union.

-Added value: Investing over £650m in the campus with many new developments recently opened or under construction.
-Runs the pioneering Biomedical Research Centre, the Jodrell Bank Centre for Astrophysics, the Planetarium and the Arboretum, plus Whitworth Art Gallery and the museum.
+Added value: Investing over £1bn (yes, you read that right) in a ten-year investment plan, with many new developments recently opened or under construction.
+Upcoming projects include new centres for the School of Law and Manchester Business School; a major refurbishment of the University Library; a Biomedical Campus; a new health centre and crucially, plans to create one campus.
+Runs the pioneering Biomedical Research Centre, the Jodrell Bank Centre for Astrophysics, the Planetarium and the Arboretum, plus the Whitworth Art Gallery.
 Third biggest academic library in the UK with over 4m books and the second biggest careers service.

 Cheap to live there?
-Wallet-friendly with private rents at around £55 to £75per week.
+Wallet-friendly with private rents starting from £50 a week.

 Transport links: Two mainline train stations- Manchester Piccadilly for London and the south and Manchester Victoria for almost everywhere else.
 Excellent bus and tram networks with Manchester International Airport just 9 miles outside the city.